Transmission Rebuild – What you need to know

-First, though, as you will see reiterated throughout our website, PLEASE do not assume you need a transmission rebuild.
-If you call just any transmission shop and TELL them you need a transmission rebuild, many shops WILL sell you a rebuild…even if you don’t need it.
+First, please do not assume you need a transmission rebuild.
+If you call just any transmission shop and tell them you need a transmission rebuild, many shops will sell you a rebuild, even if you don’t need it.
 It’s best to tell a shop you are experiencing some problems and would like your transmission diagnosed.

-- Example: BMW dealer wanted $8500 to REPLACE a transmission in a 2006 BMW 750Li.
+- Example: BMW dealer wanted $8500 to replace a transmission is a 2006 BMW 750Li.
 The customer had already spent $3000 at another European shop and it didn’t fix it.
-Eagle determined it was the BRIDGE SEAL and repaired the BMW for $630 which included $225 worth of BMW special fluid.
+Eagle determined it was the bridge seal and repaired the BMW for $630 which included $225 worth of BMW special fluid.

 And, even if you’re confident it is a transmission problem, they can’t tell what parts are bad.
 If they can’t tell you any of that, how can they tell you what parts you need and what the price might be?

-- MAYBE your snap ring broke which caused your clutches to burn up meaning you need a banner kit, snap ring, torque converter.
+- Maybe your snap ring broke which caused your clutches to burn up meaning you need a banner kit, snap ring, and torque converter.

-Transmissions take anywhere from 6-14 hours to remove and replace, plus build time, so a reputable, ethical shop will want to make sure it is done right the first time which involves using the right parts and ALL of the parts.
+Transmissions take anywhere from 6 to 14 hours to remove and replace, plus rebuild time.
+A reputable, ethical shop will want to make sure it is done right the first time which involves using the right parts and all of the parts.

 - Clutches are like brake pads.
-Clutches are what “clamps” down inside your transmission to make it shift.
+Clutches are what “clamp” down inside your transmission to make it shift.
 Clutches are a wearable item just like brake pads meaning they get worn out over time.
-To do a transmission rebuild and NOT put ALL the clutches in new is just plain wrong.
-You can’t easily go back later and put them in; the transmission rebuild WILL NOT last.
-Any shop that takes short cuts like this is NOT going to stand behind their work later.
+To do a transmission rebuild and not put all the clutches in new is just plain wrong.
+You can’t easily go back later and ut them in; the transmission rebuild will not last.
+Any shop that takes short cuts like this is not going to stand behind their work later.